National Music Publishers' Association

 The National Music Publishers' Association (NMPA) is a trade association for the American music publishing industry.
 Founded in 1917, NMPA represents American music publishers and their songwriting partners.
 The NMPA’s mandate is to protect and advance the interests of music publishers and songwriters in matters relating to the domestic and global protection of music copyrights.

-The NMPA has pursued litigation against numerous organizations, including Amway, YouTube, Kazaa, LimeWire, Roblox, FullScreen including Napster and more.
+The NMPA has pursued litigation against organizations including Amway, YouTube, Kazaa, LimeWire, Roblox, FullScreen including Napster and more.

 History

 First half of the 20th century

 The NMPA was founded in 1917 as the Music Publishers' Protective Association, seeking to end the practice of publishers having to pay vaudeville theaters for performing their music.
 The payola was said to have reached $400,000.
 The MPPA mandate went into effect May 7, 1917.
 Founding firms included: